Thyroid disorders: Introduction

 The types and severity of symptoms of thyroid disorders vary between individuals and are very different depending on cause and if they result in hypothyroidism or hyperthyroidism.

 At the onset of hypothyroidism, the symptoms can be vague and develop slowly.
-They may include weakness, weight gain, cold sensitivity, cold hands and feet, fatigue, dry skin, brittle nails, and ...more symptoms »
+They may include weakness, weight gain, cold sensitivity, cold hands and feet, fatigue, dry ...more symptoms »

 Thyroid disorders: Treatments

 There is usually no way to prevent thyroid disorders.
 However, with recognition and treatment, low levels or high levels of thyroid hormone can be returned to normal levels in the body.
 Treatments vary depending on the type of thyroid disorder, a patient's age and medical history and individual factors.

 Hypothyroidism cannot be cured, and people with the disease have to take a thyroid ...more treatments »

 A diagnosis of a thyroid disorder may be delayed or missed because some symptoms, such as nervousness, irritability fatigue, weight gain, muscle aches and weakness can be ambiguous and/or mild.
 These symptoms can be easily attributed to other conditions, such as excessive coffee drinking, aging, stress, excessive exercise, lack of exercise, perimenopause, cold ...more misdiagnosis »

 - Treatment of thyroid disorders depends upon the underlying cause of the problem, whether the patient is hyperthyroid or hypothyroid, the severity of symptoms, and the age and other health problems that the patient might have.
 Treatments include: